bbox-services/equal-earth-web-mapping/content/_index.md

 Tiles produced in Equal Earth projection on a Equal Earth Greenwich grid can be adressed with the same tile numbers by a map viewer using a Web Merctor grid.
 Tiles are displayed with a scale factor of 1.162.
-Calculations between geographic WGS84 coordinates and the map coordinate reference system are obviously wrong.
+Conversions between geographic WGS84 coordinates and the map coordinate reference system give wrong results without adapted calculations.
-Only 0/0 is the same.
 But maps can be displayed without any coordinate projection calculations.

 Basic usage examples:
 * [MapLibre](/maplibre) | [Asia-Pacific centered](/maplibre-asia-pacific) | [Americas centered](/maplibre-americas)